ncsa/Delta_doc/docs/source/index.rst

 To advance applications, the Delta project team continues the applications-focused, outcomes-oriented approach to drive the transition to GPU-accelerated applications alongside gateway-based productivity advances.
 Integrated with the NSF's Advanced Cyberinfrastructure Coordination Ecosystem: Services & Support (ACCESS) ecosystems, Delta leverages the substantial portfolio of services and support offered therein and together deliver unprecedented advances in researcher productivity.

-Delta supports the `ACCESS core software stack <https://access-ci.atlassian.net/wiki/spaces/ACCESSdocumentation/pages/72421302>`_, including remote login, remote computation, data movement, science workflow support, and science gateway support toolkits.
+Delta supports the ACCESS core software stack, including remote login, remote computation, data movement, science workflow support, and science gateway support toolkits.

 Status Updates and Notices
 ============================